The Golden Thread

 Genesis provides the back story of who the Jews were and how they came to be in Egypt.
 Exodus introduces them in the first seven verses and simply adds that from a small beginning they grew into a large and powerful population that threatened the native Egyptian population.
 No leaders are mentioned among them.
 No one spoke on their behalf as a group.
 They were still an association of clans led by family elders.

 In Genesis we see God's power in creating the universe and in His dealings and appearances to individuals.
-In Exodus we begin to see other aspects of his being.
-He is:
+In Exodus we begin to see other aspects of His being.
+For example He is:

 A. The One and Universal God